Chiakiaki/RL-frenet-trajectory-planning-in-CARLA/README.md

+Known issue:
+When a tensorboard is active, the carla client cannot link to server and thus get stuck on start.
+I have no idea why this happen.

 # RL-frenet-trajectory-planning-in-CARLA
 ### This repository is a framework that creates an OpenAI Gym environment for self-driving car simulator CARLA in order to utilize cutting edge deep reinforcement algorithms and frenet trajectory planning.
 ![](case_1_contRL_2d.gif) ![](case_1_agile_2d.gif)